 I stay silent in situations where I would have spoken up in the past, and speak up in situations where I would have remained silent.
 I feel a restored sense of sovereignty.
 It’s very liberating.

 To create space and time for this, as well as time to process and reflect, I decided to take a break from working as a doula.
 My last doula client was in October, and I will wait until the universe gives me a sign that it is time to return.

 And, with that space and with the slow lightening of the darkness, new projects have arisen.

-I started writing a book on postnatal recovery, which was accepted as a project by Pinter and Martin.
+I have started writing a book on postnatal recovery, which was accepted by publisher Pinter and Martin.
 My goal is, beyond the book, to create training around supporting the postpartum.

-I created a new product, a smokeless smudge called the Sacred Sprace Spray
+I have created a new product, a smokeless smudge using Palo Santo essential oil, called the Sacred Sprace Spray.

-I started training to become a Reiki Drum teacher, something I should qualify to do in February.
+I have started training to become a Reiki Drum teacher.

 I started doing new things in my personal life too, doing healing with horses, learning to crochet, and discovering the practise of TRE (tension release exercise) and of the 5rhythms dance, which I love.
 This also led me to meet a lot of new people.